gerry-baird/Drug-Demo/ads/README.md

 3. Configure the input mapping rules
 4. Configure the output mapping rules

-There is a walkthrough of these steps on YouTube here : https://youtu.be/go9Y828-1DM
+There is a walk-through of these steps on YouTube here : https://youtu.be/go9Y828-1DM

-## Using a Predictive Model in ADS
+## Using an ML Model in ADS
+We can now use the model within a decision service and choose to call it.
+To do this we need to:

+1. Define our input parameters
+2. Populate the data sent to the model
+3. Decide if we'll use the model or a default
+4. Output the final result based on the model or a default.

+There is a walk-through of these steps on YouTube here : https://youtu.be/ZNtYuX1POHg

+## Multiple Models and Guardrails
+This is the last step, here we can select one of mulitple models, either predictive or prescriptive, check the parameters we valid, check the confidence is high enough to give a prediction.

+The video for this is here :